-One of the most important reasons why programmers love Flutter and prefer it is Dart.
+One of the most important reasons why programmers love Flutter and prefer it over other frameworks is because of the programming language Dart.
 During the inception of Flutter, programmers analyzed and evaluated many languages and ended up choosing Dart due to some astonishing reasons and benefits it offers to the programming.
-Here are some of the reasons why Flutter uses Dart.
+Here are some of the reasonswhy Flutter uses Dart.

 Also, if developers want to develop animations and transitions, it is very easy and quick with Dart.
 These animations run at the speed of 60 frames per second.
 Also, Dart is capable of doing object allocation and garbage collection without any locks and does not need preemptive scheduling and shared memory.
 Also, when it comes to creating a bridge between realms, it is not needed with Dart as Flutter apps are compiled to native code.
 The start-up time is also faster and quick.